 As the mobile industry continues to evolve with 5G wireless networks becoming available, consumers will experience higher-quality services and content delivered by devices with greater computational capabilities and memory storage.
 This will impact the way consumers interact with content on their mobile devices.

-If you’re reading this post, there’s a good chance that you’ve heard of Apple’s iPhone and Android smartphones.
-They’re the two most popular phones in the world, changing how people access information.
+If you’re reading this post, there’s a good chance you’ve heard of Apple’s iPhone and Android smartphones.
+They’re the two most popular phones in the world, and they’re changing how people access information.

 The smartphone has become a major part of our lives in the last five years.
-These mobile devices have revolutionized how we communicate, access information, and consume media.
+These mobile devices have revolutionized communication, information access, and media consumption.

 But what does the future hold for smartphones?